 My interest in interdisciplinary scholarship began in Chicago with my work as Programming Fellow with the Chicago Humanities Festival and as English faculty at The Odyssey Project of Illinois Humanities.
-After moving to Indiana, I continued to focus on making academia accessible broad audiences, serving as Scholar-Facilitator for the Next Indiana Humanities Campfires Trek & Talk series on ecological literature and environmental stewardship.
+After moving to Indiana, I continued to focus on making academia accessible to broad audiences, serving as Scholar-Facilitator for the Next Indiana Humanities Campfires Trek & Talk series on ecological literature and environmental stewardship.
 Then, as Project Director of Thirteenth: Literature and Legacy (2017), I partnered with university and community institutions to organize a reading and conversation series funded by the National Endowment for the Humanities and Indiana Humanities.
 This semester-long program generated community dialogue about three centuries of U.S. history and African American literature, culminating in a reexamination of race, mass incarceration, and social justice in the twenty-first century.
 From 2019-2021 I co-edited Soundings: An Interdisciplinary Journal.

 I completed my Ph.D. at Northwestern University in 2013, with subsequent teaching appointments at: